Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 Website: https://abilityrecoveryservices.com/

-During the period, Ability Recovery Services made its mark by reporting robust financial figures.
+During the period, Ability Recovery Service made its mark by reporting robust financial figures.
 Adjusted earnings stood at 8 cents per share, aligning perfectly with market expectations.
 Meanwhile, the company's sales surged to $634 million, marking an impressive 21% growth compared to the previous year.
-Analysts had forecasted sales to hit $625 million, but Ability Recovery Services surpassed those expectations.
+Analysts had forecasted sales to hit $625 million, but Ability Recovery Service surpassed those expectations.

 They focus on medical debt collection.